zulip/zulip/docs/subsystems/hashchange-system.md

   a hash or using the back button) or triggered internally.
-- `hashchange.do_hashchange_normal` handles most cases, like loading the main page (but maybe with a specific URL if you are narrowed to a stream or topic or direct messages, etc.).
+- `hashchange.do_hashchange_normal` handles most cases, like loading the main page (but maybe with a specific URL if you are narrowed to a channel or topic or direct messages, etc.).
 - `hashchange.do_hashchange_overlay` handles overlay cases.
 Overlays have some minor complexity related to remembering the page from which the overlay was launched, as well as optimizing in-page